Home » Wine & Rosemary Beef

 From Chef Oonagh Williams of Gluten-Free Cooking with Oonagh

-Heading into the Holiday season and then other get-togethers, I wanted an entrée easily made, with easily available ingredients.
+Heading into the holiday season and then other get-togethers, I wanted an entrée easily made, with easily available ingredients.
 And then I saw packets of roasted, vacuum packed, organic chestnuts in my local chain grocery store.
 My father always made a chestnut stuffing to go with the roast turkey.
 London at Christmas with gleaming bright Christmas lights across the streets and in shop windows on Oxford Street and all the other street names you recognize.
 Braziers of roast chestnuts giving off light and heat on a winter’s night, trying to peel a hot chestnut with gloves on and then burning your tongue with the lovely flavor are special memories.

 I’ve always made my beef stroganoff with sirloin steak.
 Traditionally it’s made with beef tenderloin/fillet steak and cooks in minutes, but you need to take out a mortgage for the recipe for a party and also count on being able to get well butchered, matured beef for flavor and tenderness.
-Beef Stroganoff is a very popular recipe with students and clients and one I have to always cook for certain clients.
+Beef stroganoff is a very popular recipe with students and clients and one I have to always cook for certain clients.
 If you decide on this for a party, buy the beef sirloin when it’s on sale, trim it of fat, cut it up yourself rather than have the butcher do it and freeze ready to make a day or two in advance of the party.
 The flavor does develop and mellow if made in advance and helps you keep your sanity knowing another dish is prepared.

 Gluten-Free Wine & Rosemary Beef